 Alternative Names: Dorothea

-Type of Dive: Freshwater quarry
+Type of Dive: Dorothea is a famous freshwater quarry dive.

 Travel directions: Take the A487 to Porthmadog.
 About 2 miles out of Caernarfon turn left at a roundabout and follow the road into Penygoes.
 Turn left onto the B4418 and follow the road into Nantle, shortly before Nantle you will see a large lake on your right, just past the lake on the left is a row of houses, turn left along these and follow the track to the quarry.
 On the way along the track, you will pass the posts of the former gate.
 Be warned that the track up to the quarry is potholed and will test the suspension of your vehicle.